7 things to keep you cool in the Hunter Valley

 But if you haven’t got a pool at your accommodation then you can hit up the local public facilities.
 There are a few public outdoor pools close to Pokolbin.

 Cessnock Public Pool is the closest, a convenient 11mins out of central Pokolbin.
 It is an older, basic facility but it has cold, cold water - and that’s what you’re after right?
 Aside from the 50m pool with ramp access, there is also a toddler pool with some older style water play features and a smaller baby pool - both with shaded areas.

 But if you have a little more time to spare, the Maitland Aquatics Centre (aka Maitland Pool and Water Park) is worth the drive.
 Approximately 35mins from central Pokolbin, it has more modern and larger facilities including an indoor pool option and a mini water park feature for the kids.
 The water park is usually open on weekends and school holidays.

-Remember on a hot day facilities might be in demand so contact the pool to ensure you’re across the latest COVID restrictions such as pool hours, kiosk availability, capacity limitations, swim session timings and availability of other special facilities.
+Remember on a hot day facilities might be in demand so contact the pool to ensure you’re across the latest info such as pool hours, kiosk availability, capacity limitations, swim session timings and availability of other special facilities.

 Do some shopping

 If you have visited Maitland for a swim then you’re not far from the air conditioning at Stockland Green Hills.
 The locals are all across this one but if you’re from out of town, you’ll be pleased to know this shopping centre recently went under significant renovations and extensions and is now home to over 200 shops, eateries and services.
 And did I mention it has aircon?!